anc5c07/anc5c07-site/_posts/2023-03-27-jointmeeting.md

 ### Why are these joint meetings?
 Commissioner Piekara and I do joint meetings because our community is split down the center by the Commission boundary along Rhode Island Ave, the epicenter of our community's housing production, retail/commercial activity, and street safety issues.
 Most obligatory ANC casework in our SMDs is shared by ANCs 5B and 5C with both being affected/party ANCs; having a joint meeting provides cross-pollinated awareness of both Commission's activities and avoids redundant meetings on the same topics.

-**2001 RIA is an example of a case that concerns both Commissions; as it's addressed on the Commission boundary, both Commissions have automatic party status and our reports would both have "Great Weight"**
+**2001 RIA is an example of a case that concerns both Commissions;** both Commissions have automatic party status and both our reports would both have "Great Weight" because the address is directly on the boundary.

 ## Physical Location
 There will be no physical location for March.